 The places we live are always changing.
 Some changes are more obvious than others.
-This project invites neighbors to be outside again, in new ways, and share what they learn with one another.
-Rondo and Frogtown have thick histories of change, some traumatic, some joyful, some visible, some unseen.
-Do you sense these pasts as you live and move around the neighborhood?
-What kinds of things have you felt or heard here?
-As a chance to slow down in our everyday lives, Rondo-Frogtown neighbors will be mailed a map as an invitation to sense the places – past, present, and future, around them.
-The maps will contain locations, history, and directional prompts that guide participants to move through and re-examine the places they live.
-As residents drift through the neighborhood on their chosen routes, they will have the chance to share stories, photos, and audio clips about what they see, feel, smell, hear, and perhaps taste block by block.
+This project is an invitation to take a walk, to be outside again, in new ways.
+Saint Paul has thick histories of change, some traumatic, some joyful, some visible, some unseen.
+Do you sense these pasts as you live and move around the city?
+What kinds of things have you felt or heard in this place?
+As a chance to slow down in our everyday lives, Rondo neighbors will be mailed a map as an invitation to wander their neighborhoods – to sense the past, present, and future, around them.
+The maps contain directional prompts that guide participants to move through and re-examine the places they inhabit.

 Corinne Teed comes to the project with a history in printmaking, book arts, participatory projects and community organizing.
 Teed’s work engages diverse community voices around issues of ecology, queerness, indigenous history, and settler colonialism whether in video projects or print-based work.